kkuivenhoven/ProverbsNIV_Gem/README.md

 5. Call any available method

 ### Available methods:
-1. Returns all chapters of Proverbs:
+1. Returns all chapters of Proverbs:<br>
 	`ProverbNiv.getAllChapters`

 2. Returns chapter content of passed in chapter.
-		For example: passing 1 in for chapter 1:
+		For example: passing 1 in for chapter 1:<br>
 		`ProverbNiv.getChapterContent(1)`

-3. Returns all verses of passed in chapter:
+3. Returns all verses of passed in chapter.
-		For example: passing 1 in for chapter 1:
+		For example: passing 1 in for chapter 1:<br>
 		`ProverbNiv.getChapterVerses(1)`

-4. Returns recurrence count (with stop words) for passed in chapter For example: passing 1 in for chapter 1:
+4. Returns recurrence count (with stop words) for passed in chapter.
+		For example: passing 1 in for chapter 1:<br>
 		`ProverbNiv.getChapterSwVerses(1)`